 To access Sanctuary's resources, you'll need a free account.
 You can sign up by clicking here, or with the Login button in the top right corner of the page.
 Once you've signed up and verified your email, you'll have lifetime access to all of our resources.

 Check out the Resources page (the main page) to see what resources are available.
-You might want to select a resource based on the content, number of sessions, or based on your denominational context (we offer both ecumenical and Catholic content).
+You might want to select a resource based on the content, number of sessions, age of participants, or based on your denominational context (we offer both ecumenical and Catholic content).

 You'll notice a friendly pop-up happens when you first access resources, asking you if you are facilitating a resource.
 This pop up will appear a few times throughout your experience using the resource.
 It's meant to help you share with us about your group so that we can support you along the way, as well as share with our grantors, donors, and advocates the impact and reach of our resources.